-Group annuity contracts and recordkeeping agreements are issued by: John Hancock Life Insurance Company of New York, Valhalla, New York.
-John Hancock Life Insurance Company of New York makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
-Unless otherwise specifically stated in writing, John Hancock Life Insurance Company of New York does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
+Group annuity contracts and recordkeeping agreements are issued by John Hancock Life Insurance Company (U.S.A.), Boston, MA (not licensed in New York).

+John Hancock Life Insurance Company (U.S.A.) makes available a platform of investment alternatives to sponsors or administrators of retirement plans without regard to the individualized needs of any plan.
+Unless otherwise specifically stated in writing, John Hancock Life Insurance Company (U.S.A.) does not, and is not undertaking to, provide impartial investment advice or give advice in a fiduciary capacity.
 Securities are offered through John Hancock Distributors LLC, member FINRA, SIPC.

 NOT FDIC INSURED.
 MAY LOSE VALUE.
-NOT BANK GUARANTEED. © 2025 Manulife John Hancock Retirement.
+NOT BANK GUARANTEED.

+© 2025 Manulife John Hancock Retirement.
 All rights reserved.